Corporate Desk Yoga

 What is Desk Yoga?

-Desk Yoga is the type of yoga that can help with desk work-related issues, while chair yoga is a yoga practice supported/modified by a chair.
+The difference between Desk Yoga and Chair Yoga is that Desk yoga can help with desk work-related issues, while chair yoga is a yoga practice supported/modified by a chair.

 Desk yoga is designed for desk workers of any age, flexibility and fitness level, while chair yoga is practised mainly by people with injuries, after surgery, people with balance issues, or people stiffened by age.